Download PDF NOW !

 Mindfulness is a powerful mental workout that enhances your brain and increases your capacity to cope with daily stressors and emotional upheavals.

-But beyond that, mindfulness also enhances cognitive abilities, fosters authentic leadership, improves communication and relationships with others.
+But beyond that, mindfulness also enhances cognitive abilities, fosters authentic leadership, and improves communication and relationships with others.

 When you practice mindfulness, you focus on being aware of the present moment.
 You learn to stop dwelling on the past and worrying about the future.
 You learn to intentionally focus on what is happening right now, both internally (thoughts, feelings, bodily sensations) and externally (surroundings, environment), with an attitude of openness and acceptance.